Transfer Learning (Il)liquidity: Deep Log-Sum-Exp Neural Network

 \subsection{Universal Approximation}

 The result of Theorem \ref{thm:deep_LSE_vs_max} is crucial to link the class of functions of the Deep-LSE model to the max-affine function, a universal approximator of convex functions.
 We leverage these results of convex analysis to prove that our model is a universal approximator of convex functions and data points.

 In our setup, we obtain the deep surrogate of max-affine functions because our framework accommodates $\ell \ge 1$.
-For this reason, in Theorem \ref{ybar_pwma} we show that each layer of the deep max–affine surrogate preserves a piecewise–affine structure, so that the overall mapping can be interpreted as the pointwise maximum of finitely many affine functions.
+For this reason, in Theorem \ref{ybar_pwma} we show that the deep max–affine surrogate is still an affine base, and that the overall functional class of the deep max–affine surrogate is interpreted as a max function of finitely many affine functions.
 In particular, the network output remains a convex and continuous function of the input.
+We leverage this results as it allows us to link the deep max-affine surrogate to the classical max-affine function and its known bounds with respect to the log-sum-exp function class.
 The proofs are in Appendix \ref{uat_appendix}.